navipartner/docs/content/en/docs/retail/pos_profiles/how-to/customer_display/customer_display.md

 ---
 title: "Set up Customer Display Profile"
-description: "You can set up the content of customer display in **Display Setup**."
+description: "You can set up the content of customer display in Display Setup."
 lead: ""
 date: 2023-07-05T10:42:08+02:00
 lastmod: 2023-07-05T10:42:08+02:00